Medial-EarlySign/MR_Wiki/Repositories/Load new repository.md

 ## Best Practices

-* Load the signals with as little preprocessing as possible.
-Leave outlier handling and data cleaning for the model itself.
-This approach leads to a more robust model, simplifies implementation, and reduces ETL errors since the process is more straightforward.
-Outlier adjustments can also be made more effectively at later stages.
-It will also make future implementations easier - "no complicated processings in the ETL".
+* **Keep it Simple**: Load signals with minimal preprocessing.
+Handle outliers and clean data within the model itself, not during the ETL stage.
+This approach simplifies implementation, reduces ETL errors, and results in a more robust model.
+Future implementations will be easier with a straightforward ETL process.
 * Ensure that all signals are in the correct units - each signal is expected to use the appropriate measurement unit.
 * It is recommended to separate your code into two parts:
     - Code for fetching the data